Project name: Myth of Pangea

 There's also a playable demo here of the first room in Valerie's prologue.

-I have two sections on this page, the Game Design section and the Writing section.
+I have two sections on this page, the Game Design part and the Writing part.

 Each of these sections has several categories in them where I describe the mechanics in detail.